kelvinz/code-notes/courses/spark_docs.md

 Use the Screen Tap and Hold patch to make something happen while the screen is pressed for over half a second.
 	enabled => gesture state + 2d position*

+*Screen Pinch*
+Use the Screen Pinch patch to make something happen while the screen is pinched.
+	reset + enabled => gesture state + scale